gourav-sg/archpatterns/README.md

     1. ensure that VACCUM has run to cover that date so that we do not have multiple files for that date
     2. sync the files to recycle bin
     3. then run the delete command in delta (which ever is the suitable command)
+    4. in case we are creating athena / hive table metadata from delta that should also be updated accordingly
+    5. all delta tables must have corresponding tables defined in Athena, in case they are not, then the location should be that of S3/ GCS/ HDFS